Wondering how to come more easily, frequently…or for the first time?

 You can create and build physical arousal by sensually touching your erogenous and erotic zones.
 You can create and build mental sexual arousal by fantasizing about sexual scenarios, looking at porn or reading/listening to erotica, or engaging in just about any consensual activity that turns you on.

-I go into more detail about the relationship between arousal and orgasm in my free activity book, Talking About Orgasm:
+I go into more detail about the relationship between arousal and climax in my free activity book, Talking About Orgasm:

-Generally speaking, women tend to require higher mental sexual arousal than men to reach orgasm.
-However it’s important to remember that every individual regardless of gender has their own unique experience of arousal.
+Generally speaking, women tend to require higher mental sexual arousal than men to climax.
+However, it’s important to remember that every individual regardless of gender has their own unique experience of arousal.

 The best way to know whether you’re aroused is to check in with yourself during sexual activity.
 And the best way to practice checking in with yourself during sexual activity is to do it on your own a few times.